HL7/phd/pages/BaseObservationProfile.md

 Generation of the PHD Profile Identifier is PHD Profile specific and is outlined in the respective profiles.

 ### Obtaining the Type of Measurement
-One obtains the 11073 20601 measurement type for the code element in the same manner for all metric measurments.
-See the section [Obtaining the Observation.code]({{ output }}ObtainingtheObservation-code.html) for the details of this mapping.
+One obtains the 11073 20601 measurement type for the code element in the same manner for all metric measurements.
+See the section [Obtaining the Observation.code]({{ output }}ObtainObservationCode.html) for the details of this mapping.

 ### Subject
 The subject element points to the PhdPatient resource using the logical id of the Patient resource, for example 'Patient/123546'